1) Pick a regular time - Sometime Sunday morning, afternoon or evening usually works.

 d) Whatever budgeting conversation needs to occur (this may need a whole separate meeting) and then finally,

 These are issues that seem like they will need a little more attention than just a U.S.A. request at Nightly Inventory but aren’t necessarily requiring a “Real Conversation” or “Love Seat” - although they could.

-3) It’s a good idea to put a time limit on the issues segment of a Weekly Inventory.
 Be intentional, respectful, creative and inspired enough get through issues in no longer than 20 to 30 minutes max, even if you only cover one issue.

 4) Ideally, issues should be written down in advance.
 This insures that you’re not coming into a conversation hot, and that you’ve hopefully done some breakthrough work on whatever it is.

 5) Dealing with the issues can either be:

 a) a U.S.A. request (unloaded, specific, affirmative) or, if inspired,,,

 b) a Real Conversation (which always works best by quickly reviewing the articles of peace before jumping in), or…

 c) a Love Seat.

 6) If this is a bigger issue, meaning more than 10 minutes in a Love Seat or Real Conversation, a) make sure your partner brings up his or her issues at the next inventory and b) make sure your partner is fully enrolled in the conversation (You may want to consider a coaching session for anything that is too charged.).